ktorio/ktor-for-xyz/laravel/ktor-for-laravel.md

 }
 ```

-After we received the task list, put the record set into a Map with a `data` key.
-The application call will serialize it using kotlinx.serialization library.
+After we received the task list from our SQLite database, we can return a `Map` using the `mapOf` method to create our JSON data structure.
+Ktor will automatically serialize the map using `kotlinx.serialization` library in combinations with the `Content Negotiation` feature.

 ### Create a new Task

-Before we create a new task, we need to `receive()` a `TaskDto` object from client side.
-We instlled `ContentNegotiation` feature in our application, so it will deserialize a JSON string into a `TaskDto` automatically for us.
-To insert a data, simply use `new()` method on `Task` entity by passing column data in the closure.
+Before we create a new task, we need to `receive()` a `TaskDto` object from the HTTP request.
+Our application's `ContentNegotiation` feature automatically deserializes a JSON string into a `TaskDto` instance.
+To insert a caller's data into our SQLite database, we use the `new()` method on the `Task` entity, passing each column of data we want to be stored in the underlying table.

 ```
 post("/api/tasks") {